Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 \section{Higher-order bulk-boundary correspondence}

-In this section we mathematically establish the higher-order bulk-boundary correspondence principle foreshadowed in \cref{Sec:C4Model}: a triple-point pair (TPP) in a space group with $C_n$ rotation symmetry is generally associated with a fractional jump of the hinge charge.
-While the previous \cref{Sec:C4Model,Sec:Monopole} explicitly considered only type-$\mathsf{A}$ TPs in systems with $\mathcal{PT}$-symmetry, the discussion in the present section is more general and encompasses \emph{all} the TPs reported by the classification in Refs.~\cite{Lenggenhager:2021,Companion}.
+In this section we mathematically establish the higher-order bulk-boundary correspondence principle foreshadowed in \cref{Sec:C4Model}: a triple-point pair (TPP) in a SG with (antiunitary) rotational symmetry of order $n\in\{2,3,4,6\}$ is generally associated with a fractional jump of the hinge charge.
+While the previous \cref{Sec:C4Model,Sec:Monopole} explicitly considered only type-$\mathsf{A}$ TPs in systems with $\mathcal{PT}$ symmetry, the discussion in the present section is more general and encompasses \emph{all} the TPs reported by the classification in Refs.~\onlinecite{Lenggenhager:2021:MBNLs,Lenggenhager:2022:TPClassif} and reproduced in \cref{tab:TP-MPGs} in \emph{symmorphic SGs}.
+(We discuss the generalization to non-symmorphic SGs in \cref{Sec:non-symmorphic}.)
 Furthermore, we report a correspondence between the 2SW monopole charge (if it is defined) of the NL segment connecting the two TPs and the value of the hinge-charge jump: a trivial 2SW monopole charge implies a $\pm \tfrac{e}{n}$ jump, while a nontrivial value results in a jump by $\pm \tfrac{2e}{n}$.
 We remark that the hinge-charge jump associated with a TPP always occurs without a change in the bulk polarization.
 This implies that if there is no fractional surface charge appearing on one side of the TPP, then there is also no fractional surface charge on the other side of the TPP, thus guaranteeing that the fractional jump in the hinge charge is observable.